urluconceptual/social-cataloging-platform/README.md

 * Use the platform to recommend books;
 * Check your current followers;
 * Add posts on your personal book club, to share your book knowledge with the readers.

+## Stage :two:

+### Extending the System :book:

+The application now features:

+* A template for the menus, using the template method pattern;

+* A database connection, using JDBC;
+* CRUD operations on the database, using the repository pattern;
+* Singleton generics for these operations;

+* A listener functionality, to store the actions performed in a log file;
+* A logger functionality, that notifies the user that their actions have been logged;

 ## Screenshots :camera: